 - High school or other applicants should visit the double degree program page.

 - We suggest making an appointment to discuss it.
-If you're 100% sure you want to switch, do not fill out a plan modification form on your own, instead contact us.
+If you're 100% sure you want to switch, do not fill out a plan modification form on your own, instead contact us via email indicating you're 100% sure.

-- If it requires you to change you home university, please note that you may not be eligible for co-op.
-We are currently reviewing this policy.
+- If it requires you to change your home university, please note that you may not be eligible for co-op.
+Eligibility for co-op is decided on a case-by-case basis, and typically only students in excellent standing are considered.
+If you wish to determine your co-op eligibility before transferring, contact us.

 - Unfortunately, you cannot.